Let’s take a look at the five best pubs in Dingle according to the locals. Have you experienced any of these pubs in Dingle?

 The only problem is, with such dense numbers of venues dotted around the tiny fishing village, it can be a challenge to choose the best bars.

-5. Murphy’s Pub
+5. Murphy’s Pub − a quintessential Irish pub

 Murphy’s is a pub, bed and breakfast on the waterfront in Dingle.
 Run by husband and wife duo John and Eileen Murphy, this is your quintessential traditional Irish pub.

 With a rustic wooden bar, stool seating, low tables for dining and an open fire, this charming local watering hole is a regular haunt for community folk.

 Food is served from noon daily, starting with a lunch menu of hot and cold dishes, whilst the evening menu is equally broad.
 Vegetarian and vegan options can be catered for at Murphy’s, but the must-try dish has got to be the locally caught Dingle Bay fish.